cwz920716/butterfly/README.md

 # butterfly

+Note: This project is temporarily halted after I have a semi-working prototype (without GC support).
+It is halted since I do not have the time to mantain multiple side projects simultaneously.

 High Level Objectives:

 1. Butterfly is an experiment for High-Performance Scripting Language, in which I'll explore language design space for future high performance application, like deep learning